NorddeutscherRundfunk/mxf-track-swap/README.md

 ## Prerequisites

 To build your swapper yourself you need a compiled ffmpeg and bmxtranswrap that must be embedded into your swapper.
+You eventually need the vcruntime140_1.dll too if not provided by your windows at `C:\Windows\System32`.
 Customize the following code lines:

 `FileInstall('K:\ffmpeg\bin\ffmpeg.exe', @TempDir & "\ffmpeg.exe", $FC_OVERWRITE)`
 `FileInstall('K:\bmxtranswrap\bmxtranswrap.exe', @TempDir & "\bmxtranswrap.exe", $FC_OVERWRITE)`
+`FileInstall('K:\bmxtranswrap\vcruntime140_1.dll', @TempDir & "\vcruntime140_1.dll", $FC_OVERWRITE)`

 ## Manual